Dogs

 Spay and neutering recovery time

 After your dog has undergone traditional spay or neuter surgery, the recovery process can begin.
 Depending on the breed, age, and size of your dog, as well as the type of procedure and the veterinarian’s instructions, recovery time can vary.
-Generally speaking, most dogs take between seven to ten days to fully recover after a spay or neuter procedure.

 It’s important to follow your veterinarian’s instructions for aftercare, as proper rest and care can help speed up the recovery process.
 Your dog may experience some discomfort or swelling, but if they seem to be in too much pain or seem unusually lethargic, contact your vet right away.
 The incision area should be kept clean and dry throughout the recovery period and may require some at-home care depending on the severity of the surgery.